-The seismic masses, made from a very dense tungsten alloy, are tightly preloaded against the ceramic crystals by means of a special preload screw, under hundreds of pounds of force.
-This is so there is absolutely no relative motion between mass, crystals and base, thus keeping the non-linearity low and the natural frequency high.
+The seismic mass, made from a very dense tungsten alloy, is tightly preloaded against the ceramic shear mode crystals by means of a special preload screw under hundreds of pounds of force.
+This is so there is absolutely no relative motion between mass, crystals and base keeping the non-linearity low and the natural frequency high.

-The force from acceleration (vibration or shock) acting upon the mounting base is transferred to the seismic masses through the crystals, stressing the crystals in shear and producing an electrostatic charge signal analogous to the input acceleration.
-This charge is impressed across the input of the JFET IC charge amplifier.
+The force from acceleration (vibration or shock) acting upon the mounting base, is transferred to the seismic mass through the crystals, stressing the crystals in shear and producing a voltage exactly analogous to the input acceleration.
+This voltage is impressed across the gate of the MOSFET IC.